jxjo/PlanformCreator2/README.md

 ### Background Image

-To create a wing based on an existing image, you can load it as a background in the app.
-With a planform contour visible in the background, defining the chord distribution and chord reference for optimal fit is typically straightforward.
+To recreate a wing from an existing drawing or photo, load it as a background image.
+With the contour visible, fitting chord distribution and chord reference is usually straightforward.

-A built-in image editor allows you to scale the image and adjust colors to create a dark mode version best suited for use as a background.
+A built-in image editor lets you scale the image and adjust colors to create a background-friendly dark variant.

 Image scaling is performed by positioning two scale markers at the leading edge of the root and at the wing tip.